 The academy also ensures all recruits meet state and federal mandates for continuing education requirements.

 Upon completion of training and certification, recruits are assigned to Central Fire Station (Fire Station No. 1) for first-hand experience.

-The City is in the midst of planning for the construction of a $4.4 million training center behind the City’s Animal Shelter on U.S. Highway 67 North.
-The 12-acre complex will include a burn building of at least five stories, a large classroom facility, offices for training staff and fire props.
-The center should be operational by the fall of 2016.
+The City's fire training center was a $4.4 million project and is located behind the City’s Animal Shelter on U.S. Highway 67 North.
+The 12-acre complex includes a burn building of at least five stories, a large classroom facility, offices for training staff and fire props.

 Aircraft Rescue and Firefighting (ARFF)